 About the Historian in Residence program

-The new Central Library’s Historian in Residence program is a three-month, paid community engagement residency that supports individual historians and researchers working in any genre related to the social, cultural and built history of Calgary, Treaty 7 and Métis Region 3.
+Central Library’s new Historian in Residence program is a three-month, paid community engagement residency that supports individual historians and researchers working in any genre related to the social, cultural and built history of Calgary, Treaty 7 and Métis Region 3.

-They are invited to curate an exhibit at NCL which will be displayed each May and are selected in partnership with Calgary Heritage Authority.
-The Historian in Residence is one of three at the Library: Author, Historian, and Historian.
+They are invited to curate an exhibit at Central Library which will be displayed each May and are selected in partnership with Calgary Heritage Authority.
+The Historian in Residence is one of three at the Library: Author, Artist, and Historian.